 Bringing DApps to the Public

-With that said, there has been a handful of DAPPs that Ethereum has developed that have already been proven successful not just in concept, but also in execution.
-Several of these thriving applications include:
+With that said, there is a handful of DApps that Ethereum has developed that are already in operation.
+Not just in concept, but also in execution.
+We’ll give you a sampling:

 - ‘Golem’ – a project that aspires to create a wide-scale, decentralized computing system that anyone can access.
-Its ‘battery’ is the continuous and combined power of the users’ devices, from computers to phones.
+Its ‘battery’ is the continuous power from all the users’ devices, from computers to phones.
 CGI rendering is among its most prominent tasks and the system’s power source is cheap and reliable.

 - ‘Status’ – an application that allows users access to Ethereum’s ecosystem through their mobile device.
 It offers an open source community in which users can browse, chat, and securely transact, all in your pocket and at your fingertips.

 - ‘Aragon’ – a project in progress that is being helmed by a Swiss company.
-This application will allow users to organize and collaborate without the hassle of boundaries, managing organizations with the use of blockchain technology.
+This application will allow users to organize and collaborate without the hassle of boundaries.
+It manages organizations with the use of blockchain technology.
 Its primary selling point and goal is to provide freedom through the means of decentralization and creative tools.

 Outside of the Ethereum blockchain, other decentralized apps include the following: